timakro/web/_posts/2019-03-05-bare-metal-stm32-programming.md

 ttyUSB0
 {% endhighlight %}

 We will use the [stm32loader](https://github.com/jsnyder/stm32loader) Python script to upload our program.
-A normal user can't write to `/dev/ttyUSB0` so you either need to run it as root or add your user to the `dialout` group which gives a user access to the serial ports.
+It requires the [pySerial](https://pythonhosted.org/pyserial/) library.
+A normal user can't write to `/dev/ttyUSB0` so you either need to run it as root or add your user to the `dialout` or `uucp` group depending on your distro which gives a user access to the serial ports.
 You might need to login again afterwards.
+If you are having issues with the script on Arch Linux consider trying [my patch](https://github.com/timakro/stm32-quadcopter/commit/693d90b8d5c5718913f91700d757576b4af217ee).

 {% highlight bash %}
 sudo adduser tim dialout